 Does your dog's breath knock you out when they enter the room?
 Don't worry.
 You're not the first pet parent with a dog whose kisses literally rob them of breath.
-The important thing is to recognize there is a problem and takes steps to correct it.
+The important thing is to recognize there is a problem and take steps to correct it.

-To do this, work out what's causing the bad breath or halitosis.
+To do this, work out what's causing the halitosis.
 Yes, dirty teeth are the most common explanation, but it can also be due to doggy dining habits or metabolic disease which causes waste products to build up and spill over as bad breath.
 To work out the cause, lift your dog's lip and examine their mouth.
 Telltale signs of teeth trouble include brown tartar deposits on the teeth, sore inflamed gums, and mouth ulcers.

 Also, think about when the problem is worst.
 Does the halitosis happen after feeding?
 In that case, it could be food-related.
 Finally, has your furry buddy started drinking more lately or has their appetite changed?
-If this is the case, then get a vet check-up as the dog may have metabolic disease such a kidney disease or diabetes.
+If this is the case, then get a vet check-up as your dog may have metabolic disease such a kidney disease or diabetes.

 Here's what you can do to beat that bad breath naturally.

-Parsley: The chlorophyll in parsley has an odor neutralizing effect.
+Parsley: The chlorophyll in parsley has an odor-neutralizing effect.
 If your pooch won't chew on parsley, try adding some freshly chopped parsley to their food.
 Alternatively, steep a bunch of parsley in half a liter of water, and then use this as a spritz spray mouthwash.

-What the dog eats can have a huge impact on halitosis.
+What your dog eats can have a huge impact on halitosis.
 For example, wet food tends to generate worse breath than dry, so you may wish to change from cans to kibble.
 The latter also has a moderate cleaning effect on the teeth, whilst canned food tends to stick.

 Coconut oil: Anecdotally, pet parents find that adding a teaspoon of coconut oil to their dog's food aids digestion and reduces bad breath.
 However, be aware that coconut oil is heavy in calories, so if your pet struggles with their weight, this might not be for them.

-Brown rice: The fiber and antioxidants in brown rice make for a healthier digestive tract and fewer bad smells at either end!)
+Brown rice: The fiber and antioxidants in brown rice make for a healthier digestive tract and fewer bad smells at either end!

 Better dental health reduces the risk of halitosis.
 Here's how to keep those teeth in tip top condition.